rogierhofboer/com.ikea.tradfri.gateway/README.md

 **Important:** When running from source, first issue an:

-`npm install`
+`npm install --target_arch=arm --target_platform=linux`

-to retrieve all dependent modules.
+to retrieve all dependent modules and build them for ARM linux if needed.

-First setup the gateway in the App settings page.

-To build the native packages for ARM Linux run (on a clean install): npm i --target_arch=arm --target_platform=linux

 Thanks to AlCalzone for creating node-tradfri-client https://github.com/AlCalzone/node-tradfri-client